symfony/symfony-docs/book/controller.rst

 Validating a CSRF Token
 -----------------------

-Sometimes you want to use CSRF protection in an action where you don't want to use the Symfony Form component.
+Sometimes, you want to use CSRF protection in an action where you don't want to use the Symfony Form component.
 If, for example, you're doing a DELETE action, you can use the :method:`Symfony\\Bundle\\FrameworkBundle\\Controller\\Controller::isCsrfTokenValid` method to check the CSRF token::

     if ($this->isCsrfTokenValid('token_id', $submittedToken)) {